The enduring mystique of Barnard’s Star | EarthSky.org

 The science of Barnard’s Star.
 The fame of Barnard’s Star is in its novelty, the fact that it moves fastest through Earth’s skies.
 But its real importance to astronomy lies in the fact that being so close, it is one of the best sources for studying red dwarfs, the most abundant stars in the universe.

-With only about 14% of the solar mass and less than 20% of the radius, it would take roughly seven Barnard’s Stars to match the mass of our sun, and 133 to match our sun’s volume.
+With only about 14 percent of the solar mass and less than 20 percent of the radius, it would take roughly seven Barnard’s Stars to match the mass of our sun, and 133 to match our sun’s volume.

 Like all stars, Barnard’s Star shines via thermonuclear fusion, changing light elements (hydrogen) into more massive elements (helium), while releasing enormous amounts of energy.
 Even so, the lower mass of Barnard’s Star makes it about 2,500 times less powerful than our sun.